Lewencode/MPPT-ESP32/README.md

+Goels is to create a working project, to aolar charge via MPPT

 # FUGU-ARDUINO-MPPT-FIRMWARE
 An open source Arduino ESP32 MPPT Solar Charge Controller firmware equipped with charging algorithms, WiFi, LCD menus &amp; more!
 Stay tuned for the design release and video tutorial.